ai4da/workshops.python-data-analytics/tutorials/google-colab.md

 ## Introduction

-**Google Colaboratory** (**Colab**) is a free cloud service provided by Google Research that enables you to write and execute Python code directly in your web browser.
-With Colab, you have access to GPUs and other computing resources for large-scale data analysis and machine learning.
-Since Colab is based on Jupyter, you can utilize numerous Python libraries and tools.
+**Google Colaboratory** (**Colab**) is a free cloud service provided by Google Research that allows you to write and execute Python code in your browser.
+It provides access to computing resources, including GPUs, suitable for various tasks such as data analysis, machine learning, and running Python scripts.
+Since Colab is based on Jupyter, it supports many Python libraries and tools.

 ### Key features

-- Seamless Collaboration: Allowing real-time sharing and working with others, similar to Google Docs.
+- Seamless Collaboration: Enables real-time sharing and collaborative work, similar to Google Docs.
-- Easy Integration with Google Drive: Enabling you to store and access your notebooks directly from Google Drive.
+- Easy Integration with Google Drive: Allows you to store and access your notebooks directly from Google Drive.
+- Compatibility with Python and its Libraries: Colab supports Python and its extensive ecosystem of libraries, making it suitable for a wide range of tasks.

 ## Creating your first Colab notebook